kovidgoyal/calibre/manual/develop.rst

     calibre-debug -c "from calibre.rpdb import cli; cli()"

-You can read about how to use the python debugger in the `python stdlib docs for the pdb module <https://docs.python.org/2/library/pdb.html#debugger-commands>`_.
+You can read about how to use the Python debugger in the `Python stdlib docs for the pdb module <https://docs.python.org/2/library/pdb.html#debugger-commands>`_.

 .. note::